syncfusion-content/ej2-angular-docs/ej2-angular/pdfviewer/save-pdf-file/to-box-cloud-file-storage.md

 ---
 layout: post
-title: Save PDF files to Box cloud file storage in Angular Pdfviewer Component | Syncfusion
+title: Save PDF to Box Cloud in Angular Pdfviewer Component | Syncfusion
 description: Learn here all about how to save PDF files to Box cloud file storage in Syncfusion Angular Pdfviewer component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Save PDF files to Box cloud file storage